hapijs/hapi/docs/Reference.md

         - `response` - any authentication response to send instead of the current response.
 Ignored if `err` is present, otherwise required.
     - `reply.continue()` - is called if the operation succeeded.
+- `options` - an optional object with the following keys:
+    - `payload` - if `true`, requires payload validation as part of the scheme and forbids routes from disabling payload auth validation.
+Defaults to `false`.

 When the scheme `authenticate()` method implementation calls `reply()` with an error condition, the specifics of the error affect whether additional authentication strategies will be attempted